zaxbux/oc-webappmeta-plugin/README.md

 # Web Application Metadata

 This October CMS plugin allows you to integrate common web-app metadata on your website.
-The currently supported tags and files are `theme-color`, `manifest.json`, `browserconfig.xml`.
+The currently supported tags and files are `theme-color`, and `manifest.json`.

 ## Requirements